needmorecowbell/needmorecowbell.github.io/_posts/2017-01-19-goodwill-chest.md

 2. Raspberry Pi
 3. An old computer power supply

-Yes.
-I know, not much to go off of.
-These items may be replace by other things depending on what makes sense.
+Yes, I know, not much to go off of.
+These items may be replaced by other things depending on what makes sense.

 <div style="text-align:center">
     <img src="/img/goodwill-chest/post-goodwill-psu.jpg" >